 Similarly to vitamins, minerals are essential to human health and can be obtained in our diet from different types of food.
 Minerals are abundant in our everyday lives.
 From the soil in your front yard to the jewelry you wear on your body, we interact with minerals constantly.
-There are 20 essential minerals that must be consumed in our diets to remain healthy.
-The amount of each mineral found in our bodies vary greatly and therefore, so does consumption of those minerals.
-When there is a deficiency in an essential mineral, health problems may arise.
+There are 20 essential minerals that must be consumed in

 Major minerals are classified as minerals that are required in the diet each day in amounts larger than 100 milligrams.
 These include sodium, potassium, chloride, calcium, phosphorus, magnesium, and sulfur.
 These major minerals can be found in various foods.
 For example, in Guam, the major mineral, calcium, is consumed in the diet not only through dairy, a common source of calcium, but also through through the mixed dishes, desserts and vegetables that they consume.
 Consuming a varied diet significantly improves an individual's ability to meet their nutrient needs.
-1